ondat/documentation/docs/install/airgapped-clusters.md

 ---

 > The following page is for Advanced users.
 The full procedure is estimated to
-> take ~60 minutes to completion.
+> take ~60 minutes to complete.

-Clusters without access to the internet require to specifiy explicitly resources that otherwise are automated during the installation.
+Clusters without access to the internet require you to explicitly specify the resources to be installed.
+To install Ondat on an airgapped cluster, you need to do the following:

-- Pull OCI images to private docker registries
+- Pull OCI images to private Docker registries.
-- Retrieve and amend yaml for the Ondat cluster-operator and CRDs
+- Retrieve and amend YAML for the Ondat cluster-operator and CRDs.
-- Define the StorageOSCluster CustomResource yaml
+- Define the StorageOSCluster CustomResource YAML.
-- (If apply) Retrieve and amend yaml for Etcd operator and Etcd CustomResource
+- (If applicable) Retrieve and amend YAML for Etcd operator and Etcd CustomResource.

-## 1. Images to pull into a private registry
+## Step 1.
+Pulling images into a private registry:

-There are 3 sets of images to pull, the Ondat operator image, the Images defined in the StorageOSCluster definition that define the images for each component of the cluster and, if apply, the images to run Etcd as Pods using the Etcd operator deployed by Ondaat.
+There are the following sets of images to pull:
+* the Ondat operator image
+* the images in the StorageOSCluster definition that define the images for each component of the cluster
+* (if applicable) the images to run Etcd as Pods using the Etcd operator deployed by Ondat

-- Ondat operator: `storageos/operator:v2.5.0` and `quay.io/brancz/kube-rbac-proxy:v0.10.0`
+1. Install the Ondat operator: `storageos/operator:v2.5.0` and `quay.io/brancz/kube-rbac-proxy:v0.10.0`
-- Pull the images from list set in the [storageos-related-images configMap](https://github.com/storageos/operator/blob/main/bundle/manifests/storageos-related-images_v1_configmap.yaml) and select the branch for the release version.
+2. Pull the images from the list defined in the [storageos-related-images configMap](https://github.com/storageos/operator/blob/main/bundle/manifests/storageos-related-images_v1_configmap.yaml) and select the branch for the release version.
   For instance for the branch `release-v2.5.0`::